The Plot Against Kennedy: The 292nd Evolutionary Lens with Bret Weinstein and Heather Heying

 Is it or is it not better for an individual to have to have used the immune system that they were born with and have developed into to make them healthier as opposed to an intervention which inherently comes with costs and will require that person to be a lifelong patient.

-Of course it's better to do the former.
+Of course, it's better to do the former.

-Of course, and not only that, but we know what happens if we surrender to their interventionist approach, which is that they will then declare victory, right?
+And not only that, but we know what happens if we surrender to their interventionist approach, which is that they will then declare victory, right?

-Irrespective of the harm done by their approach or its ineffectiveness, they will tell us, look at the data.
+Irrespective of the harm done by their approach or its ineffectiveness.

 You know, we saved how many this, that, and the other.